mattyschell/cscl-subaddress-matched/README.md

 sqlplus devschema/"iluvesri247"@devdb @src/sql/insert_source.sql
 ```

-## 5. Add aby records to subaddress_delete to force their replacement
+## 5. Add any records to subaddress_delete to force their replacement

-We might like to refresh subaddresses that exist but which we want to be
-refreshed with Melissa data.
-For example, older subaddresses lacking house numbers.
+We might like to refresh subaddresses that already exist but which we want to be refreshed with Melissa data.
+An example is older subaddresses without house numbers.
+We will replace all subaddresses on the address point, there is no way to uniquely identify historic subaddress records in CSCL.

-## 5. Execute the delta code
+## 5. Populate the output tables

 ```
-sqlplus devschema/"iluvesri247"@devdb @src/sql/delta.sql
+sqlplus devschema/"iluvesri247"@devdb @run.sql
 ```

 Outputs populated: